Intercontinental Exchange: 2013: NYSE Euronext

 In February 2011, in the wake of an announced merger of NYSE Euronext with Deutsche Börse, speculation developed that ICE and Nasdaq could mount a counter-bid of their own for NYSE Euronext.
 ICE was thought to be looking to acquire the American exchange's derivatives business, Nasdaq its cash equities business.
 As of the time of the speculation, "NYSE Euronext's market value was $9.75 billion.
 Nasdaq was valued at $5.78 billion, while ICE was valued at $9.45 billion."
 Late in the month, Nasdaq was reported to be considering asking either ICE or the Chicago Mercantile Exchange (CME) to join in what would probably be an $11–12 billion counterbid for NYSE.
 On April 1, ICE and Nasdaq made an $11.3 billion offer which was rejected April 10 by NYSE.
 Another week later, ICE and Nasdaq sweetened their offer, including a $.17 increase per share to $42.67 and a $350 million breakup fee if the deal were to encounter regulatory trouble.
 The two said the offer was a $2 billion (21%) premium over the Deutsche offer and that they had fully committed financing of $3.8 billion from lenders to finance the deal.

 The Justice Department, also in April, "initiated an antitrust review of the proposal, which would have brought nearly all U.S. stock listings under a merged Nasdaq-NYSE."
 In May, saying it "became clear that we would not be successful in securing regulatory approval", the Nasdaq and ICE withdrew their bid.
 The European Commission then blocked the Deutsche merger on February 1, 2012, citing the fact that the merged company would have a near monopoly.

 In December 2012, ICE announced it would buy NYSE Euronext (this time without the involvement of Nasdaq) for $8.2 billion, pending regulatory approval.
 Jeffrey Sprecher would retain his position as chairman and CEO.
 The boards of directors of both ICE and NYSE Euronext approved the acquisition, which took place in 2013.

 In 2014, ICE spun off Euronext, keeping NYSE and LIFFE, renaming it ICE Futures Europe.

-2014: SuperDerivatives Inc.
+2015: SuperDerivatives Inc.

 In September 2014, ICE announced that it had agreed to acquire SuperDerivatives, a provider of risk management analytics, financial market data and valuation services.
 SuperDerivatives was purchased for $350 million on October 7, 2014.

+2015: Coinbase

+In January 2015, ICE announced that its wholly-owned subsidiary, The New York Stock Exchange, has made a minority investment in Coinbase, participated in Coinbase’s Series C $75 million funding round.
+In April 2021 NYSE sold its 1.4% stake in the newly listed Coinbase for $1.2 billion.